billyyoung/blog/content/posts/losing-weight.md

   * Not being too strict about it - sometimes I'll eat between 9am-5pm, sometimes between 12pm-8pm
   * Provided some reframing / reward structure of "if I stick through fasting today, I can enjoy all the junk food that I'm craving now in the morning" and sometimes I eat chips for breakfast then next day and sometimes I don't
   * OTOH my roommate says he would absolutely not be able to do IF for sustained periods of time, he'd get too hungry
-* I learned how to sort of "turn off my sense of hunger" after reading [Sasha Chapin's fasting post](https://www.piratewires.com/p/inside-silicon-valleys-dangerous) and trying a few multi-day fasts.
+* I learned how to sort of "turn off my sense of hunger" after reading <a target="_blank" href="https://www.piratewires.com/p/inside-silicon-valleys-dangerous">Sasha Chapin's fasting post</a> and trying a few multi-day fasts.
 Among other benefits, this makes doing IF easier

 **Exercise**

 * 2x lifting, 2x volleyball, and 1x running per week, and biking around the city
-* Most of this is from having a roommate to cocreate a [supportive context](https://twitter.com/visakanv/status/1527658417044656128) with
+* Most of this is from having a roommate to cocreate a <a target="_blank" href="https://twitter.com/visakanv/status/1527658417044656128">supportive context</a> with

 **Cooking at home**

 * I cook most of my meals, and I don't eat out very much (where it's easy for me to overeat, get dessert, etc.)
-* Nothing too extreme.
-[Here](https://twitter.com/billyisyoung/status/1537582264485179392) are some low- to medium-effort dinners I've cooked
+* Nothing too extreme. <a target="_blank" href="https://twitter.com/billyisyoung/status/1537582264485179392">Here</a> are some low- to medium-effort dinners I've cooked
 * I try to get in a reasonable amount of protein if possible (callback to the section on satiety)
 * I _have_ decided to cut down on pasta because while it's delicious, it's not enough protein to be filling nor conducive to my goals
   * Shrimp scampi is still OK because I can put in a lot of shrimp and reduce the amount of pasta